Braze (BRZE)

 Although earnings are undoubtedly valuable for assessing company performance, we believe cash is king because you can’t use accounting profits to pay the bills.

-Braze has shown poor cash profitability over the last year, giving the company limited opportunities to return capital to shareholders.
-Its free cash flow margin averaged 4.2%, lousy for a software business.
+Braze has shown weak cash profitability relative to peers over the last year, giving the company fewer opportunities to return capital to shareholders.
+Its free cash flow margin averaged 7.9%, below what we’d expect for a software business.

-Braze’s free cash flow clocked in at $3.53 million in Q2, equivalent to a 2% margin.
-The company’s cash profitability regressed as it was 3 percentage points lower than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, causing temporary swings.
+Braze’s free cash flow clocked in at $13.89 million in Q4, equivalent to a 6.8% margin.
+The company’s cash profitability regressed as it was 2.7 percentage points lower than in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, leading to temporary swings.
 Long-term trends trump fluctuations.

 Over the next year, analysts predict Braze’s cash conversion will slightly improve.
-Their consensus estimates imply its free cash flow margin of 4.2% for the last 12 months will increase to 6.8%, it options for capital deployment (investments, share buybacks, etc.).
+Their consensus estimates imply its free cash flow margin of 7.9% for the last 12 months will increase to 9.9%, giving it more flexibility for investments, share buybacks, and dividends.

 We were impressed by how significantly Braze blew past analysts’ billings expectations this quarter.
-We were also glad its customer growth accelerated.
-On the other hand, its revenue guidance for next quarter was in line.
-Zooming out, we think this was a solid print.
-The stock remained flat at $32.13 immediately following the results.
+We were also glad its revenue guidance for next quarter exceeded Wall Street’s estimates.
+On the other hand, its EPS guidance for next quarter missed and its customer growth decelerated.
+Overall, this print was mixed but still had some key positives.
+The stock traded up 11.5% to $20.34 immediately after reporting.

-Braze’s price-to-sales ratio based on the next 12 months is 4x.
+Braze’s price-to-sales ratio based on the next 12 months is 2.3x.
 Looking at the software space right now, Braze trades at a compelling valuation.
-If you trust the business and its direction, this is an ideal time to buy.
+If you’re a fan of the business and management team, now is a good time to scoop up some shares.